dneto1729/MUSIC_with_python/README.md

 Q: Why use uproot instead of just using ROOT directly with PyROOT?

 A: One could certainly install ROOT and, with PyROOT, do many of the same things (using functions from NumPy, SciPy, scikit-learn, etc...).
-However, you could then ask yourself, why use PyROOT to access some functions from NumPy when ROOT already has built-in stats and numerical analysis functions?
+However, why use PyROOT to access some functions from NumPy when ROOT already has built-in stats and numerical analysis functions?
 First, it never hurts to have an alternative.
 Second, getting ROOT to run on Windows is always challenging; with uproot, you can open, read, and write ROOT files all within Python.
 Third, there are a ton of really cool Python packages that can do things "out of the box," which, in many cases, you would have to build from scratch to replicate with ROOT or C++.

 Q: Why should I use Python instead of the standard particle physics code ROOT?